 The current SUP provided that WGSL stop accepting MSW for disposal as of July 31, 2012.
 Condition No. 14 of the SUP stated, "Municipal solid waste shall be allowed at the Waimanalo Gulch Sanitary Landfill up to July 31, 2012, provided that only ash and residue from H-POWER shall be allowed at the WGSL after July 31, 2012."
-At the time that Condition No. 14 was imposed, some types of MSW could be disposed of at H-POWER, but certain wastes such as sewage sludge, animal carcasses, and treated medical sharps could not be disposed of at H-POWER.
-Moreover, because H-POWER's operating permit requires a permitted landfill as a back-up disposal option, it was conceivable that H-POWER would have to shut down if WGSL is required to stop accepting MSW.
+At the time Condition No. 14 was imposed, certain wastes such as sewage sludge, animal carcasses, and treated medical sharps could not be disposed of at H-POWER.
+Moreover, because H-POWER's operating permit requires a permitted landfill as a back-up disposal option, it was conceivable that H-POWER would have to shut down if WGSL was required to stop accepting MSW.

-On June 28, 2011, ENV filed a SUP Amendment Application with the City Department of Planning and Permitting, to delete Condition No. 14 of the SUP, which would allow WGSL to continue accepting municipal solid waste until the landfill reaches its capacity as permitted by the DOH.
+On June 28, 2011, ENV filed a SUP Amendment Application with the City Department of Planning and Permitting, to delete Condition No. 14 of the SUP.

+This amendment will allow WGSL to continue accepting MSW until the landfill reaches its capacity as permitted by DOH.

 The City and County of Honolulu Planning Commission (Planning Commission) convened a public hearing on October 5, 2011, to consider ENV's application to delete Condition No. 14 of the SUP.
-The Planning Commission heard public testimonies and granted petitions to intervene in the SUP proceeding to Ko Olina Community Association (KOCA), Maile Shimabukuro, and Schnitzer Steel Hawaii Corp.
+The Planning Commission heard public testimonies and granted petitions to intervene in the SUP proceeding to KOCA and Maile Shimabukuro (collectively referred to as "KOCA"), and Schnitzer Steel Hawaii Corp.
 With the granting of the petitions to intervene, the matter proceeded as a contested case.
-A pre-hearing conference to discuss procedural and other matters in the contested case was held on October 12, 2011.
-A contested case hearing began on December 7, 2011, with opening statements given by ENV and interveners.
+A pre-hearing conference to discuss procedural and others matters in the contested case was held on October 12, 2011.
+A contested case hearing began on December 7, 2011, with opening statements given by ENV and intervenors.
 The contested case hearing continued on January 11, 25, February 8, March 7, 14, April 4, 11, 23 and May 25, 2012.
 On May 25, 2012, the Planning Commission stayed the matter for six (6) months in light of the Hawaii Supreme Court's (Supreme Court's) decision to strike Condition No. 14 of the SUP described below.

 The City filed an appeal to the Supreme Court on February 22, 2012 to delete Condition No. 14.
-On May 4, 2012, the Supreme Court ruled in favor of the City and struck down Condition No. 14, which was the LUC's condition imposing the MSW deadline.
+On May 4, 2012, the Supreme Court ruled in favor of the City and struck down Condition No. 14.
 The Supreme Court further ordered that the matter be remanded to the Circuit Court and the LUC for action on the SUP consistent with the Supreme Court decision.
 The LUC convened on July 5, 2012, to discuss procedural options only, in light of the Supreme Court remand and stayed Planning Commission proceeding.